zackhitch/server/README.md

 ## Running the Server

-To have the server automatically restart on changes to the code run it by typing `npm run server` or `yarn server`.
-The `start` script runs the server but will not automatically restart it when files change.
+To have the server automatically restart on changes to the code, run it using `npm run server` or `yarn server`.

+Typing `npm start` or `yarn start` runs the server, but will not automatically restart it when files change.